The Registration Process

 1. A late payment fee of 10% of outstanding License Fee is payable for each calendar year of non-payment of Annual License Fee.

 1. The List of Registered Engineers as well as those whose Certificate of Registration has been suspended or cancelled is Gazetted annually.
-The listing in the Gazette of the information which is required to be published is admissible in any proceedings that a person is or is not registered as a registered engineer or has had his Certificate of Registration suspended or cancelled.
+The listing in the Gazette of the information which is required to be published is admissible in any proceedings that a person is or is not registered as a registered engineer or has had their Certificate of Registration suspended or cancelled.

 1. There is a fee for reinstatement of an Engineer’s License.